 When we ignore our biological necessities we interfere with the complex intricacies of the internal processes of our bodies such as circadian rhythms, hormone production, immune resilience and more.
 This makes it difficult to improve body composition, increase performance, and maintain energy levels, a steady mood, and mental acuity throughout the day.
 It also causes difficulty sleeping and the inability to wake up refreshed in the morning.

 At Central Athlete we implement what we call the Basic Lifestyle Guidelines (“BLGs”).
 When individuals follow these pillars of health, not only do they become more in tune with their bodies and see results faster than those who do not, but they become happier and healthier too!
 The following seven lifestyle guidelines can be seen as the foundation for any proper nutrition and training protocol (not to mention a life well-lived.)
+Read on and download a PDF here to keep these tip handy.

 To say that sleep is the backbone of every other basic lifestyle guideline would be an understatement but sadly the majority of individuals are sleep-deprived and completely unaware of the damaging effects.
 Adequate sleep is imperative for every bodily function, from immunity to blood sugar regulation, hormone production, mental acuity, memory and learning, and so much more.